 Universal SSO delivers:

 Universal SSO eliminates the root problem, passwords themselves, providing secure, cryptographic authentication to every app a user accesses.
-The result is that Universal SSO eliminates every associated password risk and thus neutralizes every threat vector designed to steal credentials.
+The result is that Universal SSO eliminates associated password risks and thus neutralizes every threat vector designed to steal credentials.

 How Universal SSO Works (Using Unixi as an Example)